 2021 SI Fan Nation Team Publisher Predictions

-You want variety?
-Apparently, the NFL is the wrong place for that in 2021-22.

-The Tampa Bay Buccaneers, Green Bay Packers, Kansas City and Buffalo Bills made up the NFL's final four last season, so it makes sense that they would enter 2021 as favorites to win their division and maybe make another deep run in the playoffs.
+Despite the team’s struggles last season, there is a great deal of optimism surrounding the Patriots in 2021.
+In addition to their lavish spending in free-agency, the Pats also selected a quarterback in the first round of the NFL Draft for the first time since 1993.
+With Alabama’s Mac Jones set to take the reins of New England’s offense, the expectations are high in Foxboro, Massachusetts.
+For many Patriots fans, the sky is the limit.

+Perhaps the greater question would be: ‘How does the rest of the league view the Patriots’ chances of contending in 2021?’

-And, based on a survey of 28 SI Fan Nation team publishers and editors, it appears it's almost inevitable that the 2021 playoffs will look an awful lot like the 2020 version.
+Based on a survey of 28 SI Fan Nation team publishers and editors, the Pats look poised to improve, but still fall short of fulfilling their championship aspirations.

-Seven of the publishers/editors, exactly one quarter, have the exact same final four for the 2021 season; 15 have a Buffalo-Kansas City rematch in the AFC Championship Game; 15 have a Green Bay-Tampa Bay rematch in the NFC Championship Game.
+Eight of the publishers/editors have the exact same final four for the 2021 season; 16 have a Buffalo-Kansas City rematch in the AFC Championship Game; 15 have a Green Bay-Tampa Bay rematch in the NFC Championship Game.

-Furthermore there was not a single AFC Championship Game predicted that included neither Kansas City nor Buffalo or an NFC Championship Game that include neither Tampa Bay nor Green Bay.

 In terms of the Super Bowl, the predictions produced only three different AFC teams appearing in the big game: of course, Buffalo and Kansas City, with Cleveland as the third team.
 The NFC has six different representatives, with the Rams, Arizona, New Orleans and Seattle joining Tampa Bay and Green Bay.

-Here was the All Dolphins ballot, followed the SI Fan Nation consensus and each of the 27 other individual predictions:
+Here was the Patriot Maven ballot, followed by the SI Fan Nation consensus and each of the 27 other individual predictions:

 AFC EAST